An official website of the United States government

 If you qualify for VA health care you can receive hearing aids.
 Once a VA audiologist evaluates you and determines your need for a hearing aid, you will be scheduled to be fit for your hearing aids.
-VA will routinely provide hearing aid batteries and other hearing aid accessories, such as wax guards, at no charge to you.
+Many hearing aids can now be adjusted remotely through a VA Video Connect (VVC) visit.

 Eligible Veterans can order new batteries for their hearing aids through: